uxdxdev/uxdxdev.github.io/content/blog/the-staff-any-engineers-playbook/index.md

 ## Staff+ Engineer Responsibilities

-- 50% Delivery and Execution
+- 50% Delivery and Execution (2.5 days)
-    - Develops, tests, deploys, and maintains software with a clear understanding of the value the software is to provide
+    - Develops, reviews, tests, deploys, maintains, and releases software with a clear understanding of the value the software is to provide
-    - Develops test suites (unit, integration, e2e, etc) to enable success and rapid deployment of code to production
+    - Develops test suites (unit, integration, e2e, etc) to enable rapid, and successful, deployment of code to production
     - Takes on new opportunities and tough challenges with a sense of urgency, high energy, and enthusiasm
-- 10% Learning
-    - Actively seeks ways to grow and be challenged using both formal and informal development channels
-    - Learns through successful and failed experimentation when tackling new problems
-    - Identifies skill gaps and seeks out peers for mentoring and guidance to close these gaps
+- 20% Support (1 day)
+    - Answers questions from Product, UX, Engineering, and Executive teams and pre-empts questions with spikes, proof of concepts, technical feasibility research, and discoverability
+    - Mentors other engineers through 1:1s, sponsorhips, delegation of tasks to increase visibility, pair programming sessions, and leads by example
+    - Notes gaps on teams and provides suggestions for changes to make them more productive, e.g. workshops, conferences, strategies to improve autonomy, development process improvements, etc.
+    - Improves the developer experience by introducing new developer tooling, creating templates for pull/change requests, automates code linting and formatting, etc.
-- 20% Planning
+- 20% Planning (1 day)
     - Creates strategies to help the organisation be more successful and increase team/group autonomy.
 How can groups, teams, or individuals make decisions in your absence?
     - Delivers multi-mode communications that convey a clear understanding of the unique needs of different audiences, e.g. diagrams, knowledge sharing videos, documentation, demos, etc.
     - Works with Product, UX, Engineering, and Executive teams to ensure tasks are developer ready, easy to understand, and verifiable
     - Collaborates in agile processes and relates comfortably with diverse groups of people
-- 20% Support
-    - Answers questions from Product, UX, Engineering, and Executive teams and pre-empts questions with spikes, proof of concepts, technical feasibility research, and discoverability
-    - Mentors other engineers through sponsorhip, delegation of tasks to increase visibility, introductions to provide networking opportunities, and leads by example
-    - Notes gaps on teams and provides suggestions for changes to make them more productive, e.g. workshops, conferences, strategies to improve autonomy, development process improvements, etc.
+- 10% Learning (0.5 day)
+    - Actively seeks ways to grow and be challenged using both formal and informal development channels
+    - Learns through successful and failed experimentation when tackling new problems
+    - Identifies skill gaps and seeks out peers for mentoring and guidance to close these gaps

+In my experience as you move closer to the principal engineer role the ratios between execution and support will change more so than planning and learning.
+As you become more familiar with the organisation you will need to provide more organisational wide support compared to writing code for a specific product.
+So for example, Principal Engineer ratios may look more like 20% execution, 50% support, 20% planning, and 10% learning.

 ## Staff+ Engineer Archetypes